ManuelBehrendt/Mera.jl/docs/src/index.md

 - The variables from the descriptor-files are currently only read and can be used in a future Mera version
 - For simulations with a uniform grid is the column :level not created to reduce memory usage

-!!! note "Install Julia without admin privileges"
-    Download the Linux binary from Julialang.org and untar it in your favored folder on your server.
-    Define an alias in the .bashrc file that is pointing to julia:

-    ```shell
-    alias julia="/home/username/codes/julia/usr/bin/julia"
-    ```

 ## Why Julia?